Okanagan bylaw officer best in B.C. - Kelowna Capital News

-Arriving in the North Okanagan in 2008, Al Harrison skimmed The Morning Star want ads looking for something different to do.
+Arriving in the North Okanagan in 2008, Al Harrison skimmed The Morning Star wanted ads looking for something different to do.

 The former member of the Canadian Armed Forces, and Alberta Corrections officer stationed in Fort Saskatchewan, saw an ad looking for bylaw officers.